-The designs and iconography of Mexican folk art seek to be protected by the Senate of the Republic, which is going to present a bill with the purpose of recognizing indigenous peoples and communities as holders of rights over the use and exploitation of their cultural elements and identity, in order to stop the plagiarism of their designs by national and foreign companies.
+The designs and iconography of Mexican folk art seek to be protected by the Senate of the Republic, which is going to present a bill to recognize indigenous peoples and communities as holders of rights over the use and exploitation of their cultural elements and identity, to stop the plagiarism of their designs by national and foreign companies.

 In September 2018, the magazine Proceso presented an account of the different national and transnational brands and companies that have reproduced the designs of the popular artists of Mexico without the consent of the indigenous peoples.

 In the Senate forum, attorneys José Manuel Hermosillo and Carlos Lima said that the defense of the cultural rights of the peoples who possess such knowledge, designs, and traditions should be done through various channels and bodies such as the CNDH, and even before international organizations. as the High Commissioner on Human Rights of the United Nations Organization, but there must also be a law that protects all artisanal production processes such as copyright, intellectual and industrial property, the iconography of the communities.

 How plagiarism affects

 In the forum, testimonies were presented about the plagiarism that various popular creators have suffered against their ceremonial costumes that have even reached the fashion catwalks or their huipiles printed in Bermuda shorts.

 The anthropologist Lourdes Arizpe warned about the invasion of "trinkets" from Asian countries, which she described as a "cultural crime" because they have affected artisans.